Risk-Aware Reward Shaping of Reinforcement Learning Agents for Autonomous Driving: Introduction

 \section{Introduction}

 Autonomous driving is dedicated to developing an automatic driving system that can substitute human drivers with equivalent performance.
-It remains a challenging problem since the human driving mechanism is incredibly complicated.
-It can not only react to instant events but also be aware of upcoming risky events and take action in advance.
+An autonomous driving policy should not only avoid severe events like collisions or rule violations but also be aware of upcoming risky events and take action in advance.
 A typical human driving pattern has been abstracted into a decision-making system that contains four layers: route planning, behavioral layer, motion planning, and local feedback control~\cite{aradi2020survey}.
 The decision maker in each layer is designed to accomplish the driving task subject to certain rules defined at different levels.
 For example, a route planner is restricted by urban terrain and road conditions.
 In the behavioral layer, the vehicles should follow certain traffic rules.
 Also, motion planning of a vehicle is concerned with collision avoidance with obstacles and other vehicles.
 In industrial applications, however, autonomous driving is categorized into six levels of behaviors~\cite{paden2016survey, sae2018taxonomy}.
-According to the national highway traffic safety administration in the United States, the autonomous system product that is permitted on the road is of level 2 \cite{national_highway_traffic_safety_administration_evolution_2022}, which means that the system still requires additional assistance from a human expert who perceives the traffic condition behind the wheel.
-Imitation learning methods based on behavior cloning have been used to generate human-like driving controllers from human demonstrations~\cite{pan2020imitation, codevilla2019exploring}, although it is still difficult for the autonomous driving system to operate a car like a human.
-The main challenge is that the existing autonomous driving controllers still cannot sense risks as well as humans.
+According to the National Highway Traffic Safety Administration in the United States, the autonomous system product that is permitted on the road is of level 2 \cite{national_highway_traffic_safety_administration_evolution_2022}, which means that the system still requires additional assistance from a human expert who perceives the traffic condition behind the wheel.